techy2493/ts-disc-control/README.md

 ### Discord Bot

-Create your application & bot in Discord see: https://discordjs.guide/preparations/setting-up-a-bot-application.html
+Create your application & bot in Discord
+For your token see: https://discordjs.guide/preparations/setting-up-a-bot-application.html For your clientID and clientSecret see: https://discordjs.guide/oauth2/#getting-an-oauth2-url

 ### Teamspeak